PrismarineJS/mineflayer/docs/tutorial.md

 ### Callbacks

-Callback is a function as argument to the main function, when the main function finish or got an error then the callback executed.
+Callback (known as a "call-after" function) is a function that is passed as an argument to the other code / function.
+If that other code / function finish the execution, then the callback is called.

+Callback takes parameter called `err` or `error` as first, and second parameter (if specified) is a value that is passed to the callback, if `err === null` then there is no error happened in the other code / function.

 In [the API page](http://mineflayer.prismarine.js.org/#/api) callback abbreviated as `cb` or `callback`.
-Callback usually takes parameter called `err` as the first and the second (if specified) is a value that is passed to the callback, if `err` is not `null` then error must be happened in the main function.

 Examples :